 - Change the POINT SIZE to

-You can animate the temporal data on your dashboard by changing the aggregation option from the STYLE Tab.
+You can animate the temporal data on your map by changing the aggregation option from the STYLE Tab.

 From the STYLE tab, change the Aggregation to ANIMATED.